-Summer on the Antarctic Peninsula is the feeding ground for a large number of krill predators, including Humpback and Minke whales and the top predator Orcas (known as the ocean wolves).
-February/March is the time these leviathans gorge themselves before the long migration North to tropical breeding grounds or the ice bound winter ahead.
+Summer on the Antarctic Peninsula is the feeding ground for a large number of krill predator’s, including Humpback and Minke whales and the top predator, Orcas (also known as ‘ocean’ wolves).
+February/March is the ideal time to watch these leviathans gorge themselves before the long migration North to their tropical breeding grounds or the ice bound winter ahead.

 Our educational program will focus on cutting-edge knowledge of marine mammal behaviour and discussions of the ever-changing habitat for not only whales but the different species of birds, seals and penguins that will also be on our wildlife list.

 Although we recommend March as the best time to see a huge variety of whales, we offer a number of voyages of varying duration, ports of call and on differing vessels.
 The itinerary below gives you a glimpse of what your Marine Mammals Voyage could entail, but no one voyage is the same, so please give us a call or drop us an email (and we can call you back!) so that we can find the perfect voyage for you.

 Welcome to Ushuaia, Argentina.
 Day 1 is yours to explore some of the sights that this southern Argentinian Port town has to offer, from museums to leather markets.
 In the evening you are invited to join our pre-boarding meet and greet to ask any questions and meet some of your fellow travellers.